layfellow/cpanel-cli/README.rst

     $ cpanel --version

-Tested on Ubuntu 21.04 “Hirsute Hippo”, but it has no specific Ubuntu requirements, so any Linux distro with Python 3.8 or later should work.
+Tested on Ubuntu 21.10 “Impish Indri”, but it has no specific Ubuntu requirements, so any Linux distro with Python 3.8 or later should work.

 Installation on macOS